-Seattle Cancer Care Alliance holds accreditations and licenses from the following agencies.
+Seattle Cancer Care Alliance (SCCA) holds accreditations and licenses from the following agencies.

 American College of Radiology

 The 34,000 members of the American College of Radiology (ACR) include radiologists, radiation oncologists, medical physicists, interventional radiologists and nuclear medicine physicians.
 For more than three-quarters of a century, the ACR has devoted its resources to making imaging safe, effective and accessible to those who need it.
 Read more about the ACR.

 American Society for Histocompatibility and Immunogenetics